Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_25_Deseq2Introduction/group_25_FinalPaper.md

 $$FDR = \frac{\text{number of false positives}}{\text{number of hits}}$$

-After we get the p-ajust, we can visualize the data.
+After we get the p-adjust, we can visualize the data.

 ## Data Visualization
 There are many types of data visualizations for DESeq2 and differential expression tools.

 ### Volcano Plots
 We can plot the log2 fold change and the log2 p value.
 The y axis determines the significance of a particular gene.
-The x axis determines if the gene was upregulated or downregulated.
+The x axis determines if the gene was up-regulated or down-regulated.
 The most significant genes are the data points that are to the top left and top right.

 ![volcanoplot.PNG](volcanoplot.PNG)